 MSP Premium Elimination: Jan.
 1, 2020

-Medical Services Plan (MSP) premiums will be eliminated as of January 1, 2020.
-The information below will help you prepare for premium elimination.
+Medical Services Plan (MSP) premiums were eliminated as of January 1, 2020.
+The sections below provide useful information about premium elimination.

 B.C. residents must continue to fulfill their MSP obligations under the Medicare Protection Act, including updating their MSP account due to address changes.
 HIBC and the Ministry of Health offer easy online services to ensure that their MSP account information and address stay current.
 To update an MSP account, beneficiaries can visit gov.bc.ca/managingyourMSPaccount.